cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 at the front of the program, so that it can be easily modified in compiled code without the need of recompilation:

 ```
-COUNT = 10
+count = 10
-WARNING = false
+warning = false
-ITEM = @coal
+item = @coal
-print(COUNT, WARNING, ITEM)
+print(count, warning, item)
 ```

 produces

 ```
-set COUNT 10
+set count 10
-set WARNING false
+set warning false
-set ITEM @coal
+set item @coal
-print COUNT
+print count
-print WARNING
+print warning
-print ITEM
+print item
 ```

-Mindcode optimizations won't remove used main variables or code depending on them.
-In the following code
+When you compile a program using Mindcode, it is obviously possible to manually modify the compiled code.
+Mindcode anticipates this and to better support this option, keeps variable names identical in the compiled code as in the source code as much as possible.

+Mindcode is also aware of the actual values you assign to variables.
+In some cases, knowing the actual value allows Mindcode to perform specific code optimizations that are only valid for the value you've assigned to the variable in the source code.
+This, however, can interfere with the possibility to modify the compiled code directly.

+The [Data Flow optimization](SYNTAX-5-OTHER.markdown#data-flow-optimization) performs the optimizations described above.
+When its optimization level is set to `basic`, the optimizer leaves main variables alone and produces code which fully supports making changes to them.
+When the optimization level is set to `aggressive`, assignments of constants to main variables may be completely removed from code and parts of the code specific to other values of the variable can get completely removed:

 ```
-DEBUG = false
+debug = false

-...
-if DEBUG
+if debug
     println("State: ", state)
     println("Item count: ", @unit.totalItems)
 end
 ```

-both the `DEBUG` variable and the debugging code is compiled as-is, even if the `DEBUG` variable is not changed anywhere else in the code.
-You can therefore assign `true` to the variable and activate the debugging code after pasting it to Mindustry processor.

-> **Note**: unused main variables, i.e. variables that are never read, can get removed from the compiled code.
-> This is why we had to include `print(COUNT, WARNING, ITEM)` in the example above.
+When compiled with Data Flow optimization level set to `agressive`, all of the above code will be eliminated, as the debugging information isn't printed out.

+[Global variables](#global-variables) are never optimized in his fashion regardless of optimization level and are safe to use for parametrization of the compiled code.

 # Local variables